CESNET/saml-validator/README.md

 $ git clone https://github.com/JanOppolzer/saml-validator.git /var/www/saml-validator/
 ```

-For SAML-validator to work, you need a temporary directory called `tmp/` writtable by web-server user (`www-data` in Debian):
+For SAML-validator to work, you need a temporary directory defined by a $TMP\_DIRECTORY variable (default value is `tmp/`) writtable by the web-server user (`www-data` in Debian).
+It is used for storing metadata to validate:
 ```bash
 $ mkdir /var/www/saml-validator/tmp/
 $ chown www-data:www-data /var/www/saml-validator/tmp/